 Wetsuits have come a long way since they replaced the wool sweater in the 1950s and ’60s as an inventive way for surfers to keep warm in cold water.
 They’ve even come a long way in the past couple years as new technologies and stretchier, eco-friendly materials have become a priority for wetsuit manufacturers.

 After a couple of hard years of supply chain disruptions wreaking havoc on the wetsuit supply, the time was finally right for a full-blown, no-bs, apples-to-apples wetsuit test.
-I asked the top wetsuit makers in the biz to send me their warmest and stretchiest 4/3 wetsuit, and I put them all to the test in the chilly waters at my home break of Ocean Beach, San Francisco.
-The average water temp while I was testing hovered around 58 degrees Fahrenheit, and the air temperature was typically in the high 60s.
+I asked the top wetsuit makers in the biz to send me their warmest and stretchiest 4/3 wetsuit (no manufacturer paid for placement in this review), and I put them all to the test in the chilly waters at my home break of Ocean Beach, San Francisco.

 The Best Wetsuits for Surfing of 2023

 Best All-Around Best Wetsuit: Rip Curl E7 Heatseeker Flashbomb